apache/www-site/content/foundation/marks/pmcs.md

 logo on them, ensure you mention "... and the Project logo are trademarks..." in the attribution.

-  - Projects may choose to use the Apache feather in their logo if they wish.
+  - Projects may choose to use the Apache feather in their logo.
 For details on the proper [Apache visual identity and feather graphics][3], please work with press@.

 # Powered By...
 Logos  {#poweredby}

 We encourage projects to create a variation of their main logo as a "Powered By..." or " *Project* Inside" logo.
-This logo may be used by third parties to denote that they build products or services using the associated product.
+Third parties may use this logo to denote that they build products or services using the associated product.
 While we must ensure that the main product logo is associated with the actual product that the Apache project provides, we allow third parties to [more broadly use "Powered by..." logos](//www.apache.org/foundation/marks/faq/#poweredby)